ShreyaGarasia/SkyJet/README.md

 # 📌 About The Project

-SkyJet Airways is a self-service Airline Disruption Recovery Platform designed to help passengers manage flight disruptions without contacting customer support.
+SkyJet is a self-service Airline Disruption Recovery Platform designed to help passengers manage flight disruptions without contacting customer support.
 The platform provides real-time flight updates, booking management, automated recovery options, and an intuitive dashboard for both passengers and airline administrators.

 The system combines modern web technologies, REST APIs, and cloud-ready architecture to deliver a seamless digital experience during weather disruptions, flight delays, and cancellations.